open-compensation-token-license/license-token-website/wikisrc/open-source-nft-protection-against-cyber-attacks.md

 ### Open Source Solutions and Community Involvement

 The open source community plays a vital role in enhancing NFT security.
 Through collaborative efforts, developers can identify and address potential security issues more efficiently.
 This collaborative spirit is evident in various open source projects that focus on improving security protocols and practices.
+For example, [open source software and blockchain synergies](https://www.license-token.com/wiki/open-source-software-and-blockchain-synergies) highlight the integration of these technologies.

 For instance, [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-open-source) is crucial for maintaining and developing these security solutions.
 By ensuring that open source projects have the necessary resources, the community can continue to innovate and provide robust security measures for NFTs.